 Gibraltar has its own legal system, which although based on the English judicial system, has its own laws and distinctive character.

 The University of Gibraltar will be running this course on a part-time basis.
-It commences on 4th October 2022, and sessions will take place once a week (Tuesdays) from 18:00 – 20:00 on our main campus.
+It commences on 3rd October 2023 and sessions will take place once a week (Tuesdays) from 18:15 – 20:15 on campus.
 These times take into account those already in employment.

 |1.
 The Gibraltar Legal System/ Solicitors Accounts Rules & Disciplinary Matters|

 |2.
 Civil Litigation – Court Structure/ Civil Procedure Rules|

 |9.
 Criminal Procedure|

 |11.
 Property Law|

 |14.
 Landlord & Tenant Law|